Allan Wright (farmer): Cricket

 Wright served as a board member of the New Zealand Cricket Council from 1968 to 1990.
 He was elected president of New Zealand Cricket in 1993, and was honoured by being made a life member of the organisation at the end of his term in office.
 He managed several New Zealand national teams at home and on tour, including the 1983 tour to England.

+Later life and death

 At the time of his death, on 27 November 2022 at the age of 93, Wright was patron of the Canterbury Country District Association.
+His wife, June, Lady Wright, died on 30 August 2024.